The Magic Roundabout: Dougal and the Blue Cat

-2005 film
+2005 CGI film

 In 2005, a film adaptation (also called The Magic Roundabout) was released.
-The movie was about Dougal, Ermintrude, Brian and Dylan going on a quest to stop Zebadee's evil twin Zeebad, who intends on creating an eternal winter.
+The movie was about Dougal, Ermintrude, Brian and Dylan going on a quest to stop Zebedee's evil twin Zeebad, who intends on creating an eternal winter.
 It was made using modern computer animation, and adopted the approach of the original creator, Serge Danot, of giving each character its own voice rather than using a narrator.
-The voices included Tom Baker, Joanna Lumley, Ian McKellen, Jim Broadbent, Kylie Minogue, Robbie Williams, Bill Nighy and Lee Evans.
-The film received mixed reviews, with a 60% approval rating on Rotten Tomatoes, while Total Film ranked it as the 45th worst children's movie ever made.
+The voices included Tom Baker, Joanna Lumley, Ian McKellen, Jim Broadbent, Kylie Minogue, Robbie Williams, Ray Winstone, Bill Nighy and Lee Evans.
+The film received mixed reviews, with a 50% approval rating on Rotten Tomatoes, while Total Film ranked it as the 45th worst children's movie ever made.
 The two-disc special edition of the UK DVD of the film features five of the original Magic Roundabout episodes (including the English version of "Mr. Rusty Meets Zebedee", the very first episode from 1965) on the second disc.
-They are all presented in the original black and white with the option of viewing them in English or in the original French.
+They are all presented in the original black-and-white with the option of viewing them in English or in the original French.

-In 2006, the film was released in the U.S. as Doogal.
+In 2006, the film was released in the US as Doogal.
 The majority of original British voices were replaced by celebrities more familiar to the American public, such as Whoopi Goldberg and Chevy Chase.
 Only two original voices remained: those of Kylie Minogue and Ian McKellen.
 The final North American version was panned.
 As of September 2020, it had an 8% approval rating on Rotten Tomatoes.
 It received a score of 23 out of 100 ("generally unfavorable") on Metacritic, and an F rating from Entertainment Weekly magazine.
 It was also a financial failure, grossing a total of 7.2 million dollars in the United States, which is considered low by CGI animated film standards.